 - Pacific Division

 As for future teams, a rumoured 13th squad based in Chicago, USA and owned by FlyQuest was also on the table, but doesn't seem to have made it to the first season.
 Needing an even number of teams to break things down properly, Blizzard likely want to expand the League before season two rather than try to force it now.
-With more European and APAC teams required to form proper divisions in those regions for true international competition, there will be plenty of expansion opportunity.
+With more European and APAC teams required to form proper divisions in those regions for true international competition, there will be plenty of opportunity.

 - Rosters are between six and 12 players.